Charles H. Bennett (illustrator): The Punch years

-An early death
+Later life and death

 By the beginning of 1867, Charles and Elizabeth were living in Caversham Road, Kentish Town.
 His health was failing and his final cartoon appeared in Punch on 23 March.
 Shirley Brooks visited him on 31 March, recording in his diary: "Went off to enquire about Bennett, who has just got into a new house in the Kentish Town wilds ...
 Never having been in the region, I managed to forget the directions of the map and found myself in the Holloway Road, but soon worked my way round to the spot, which is pleasant enough.
 Saw his son only, a very nice boy, who said Bennett was "a little better"."

-Charles Bennett died on 2 April between eight and nine in the morning.
+Charles Bennett died on 2 April 1867 between eight and nine in the morning.
 His death certificate recorded the cause of death as neuralgia and atrophy (although his widow subsequently asserted that he had died of consumption) and his occupation was given as "Draftsman on wood."
 Brooks recorded in his diary: "I am very sorry.
 Bennett was a man one could not help loving for his gentleness.
 Such a wonderful artist", and Henry Silver wrote the following day: "Intelligence of poor Bennett’s death yesterday.
 So we didn’t dine."
 An obituary appeared in Punch on 13 April.